danielrataj/sails-awesome/README.md

  - [Autoreload](https://github.com/sgress454/sails-hook-autoreload) - Sails JS hook to autoreload controllers and models when changed.
  - [Api Analytics](https://github.com/sailshq/sails-hook-apianalytics) - A Sails hook for logging detailed request metadata and monitoring your API.
  - [Micro Apps](https://github.com/emahuni/sails-util-micro-apps) - Inject self-contained Micro-Apps into your Sails App using a hook.
 Each micro-app is a mini sails app that you can develop decoupled from your main apps, which you then inject using this util.
+ - [Micro Apps](https://github.com/emahuni/sails-util-micro-apps) - Inject self-contained Micro-Apps into your Sails App using a hook.
+Each micro-app is a mini sails app that you can develop decoupled from your main apps, which you then inject using this util.
+ - [Request Validate](https://github.com/JohnKimDev/sails-hook-req-validate) - Ultimate Request Validator Hook for SailsJS

 ---

 # Sponsors